gdg-x/frisbee/README.md

 ###Image Optimization

-Image optimization is encourged for new images.
+Image optimization is encouraged for new images.
 You can use the [image_optim](https://github.com/toy/image_optim) tool to do it easily.
 Use the following command to install it.
 ```
 gem install image_optim image_optim_pack
 ```